Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 ## Conversion details

-The following sections describe in detail how the Edge deployment gets translated into Kubernetes objects.
+The following sections describe in detail how the edge deployment gets translated into Kubernetes objects.

 ## Namespace

-Edge on K8s is intended to be installed in a namespace - the `default` namespace is not recommended.
+IoT Edge on K8s is intended to be installed in a namespace - the `default` namespace is not recommended.
 The namespace is provided by the user and must be created before the runtime can be installed.
 The Azure IoT Edge runtime will be installed in the given namespace, and there is a 1 to 1 relationship between that namespace and the edge device.
-Two devices may not be installed in the same namespace, but there may be multiple namespaces in the cluster running Edge on K8s.
-All objects created by Edge on K8s will be namespaced.
+Two devices may not be installed in the same namespace, but there may be multiple namespaces in the cluster running IoT Edge on K8s.
+All objects created by IoT Edge on K8s will be namespaced.

 ## Common labels

-There will be a default label set used on most created objects in Edge on K8s deployment.
+There will be a default label set used on most created objects in IoT Edge on K8s deployment.
 Three labels are put into object metadata:
 - **net.azure-devices.edge.module** = module name
 - **net.azure-devices.edge.deviceid** = device id